bluebird89/docs/apple/mac.md

   - [Dropzone](https://aptonic.com/):makes it faster and easier to move and copy files, launch applications, upload to many different services, and more.
   - [Time](https://timingapp.com/):automatically tracking how you spend your time.
   - [Fantastical 2](https://flexibits.com/fantastical):The calendar app 收费
-  - [Hammerspoon](http://www.hammerspoon.org/): a desktop automation tool for OS X. It bridges various system level APIs into a Lua scripting engine
   - manico:Dock app 映射为数字键
   - [neofetch](https://github.com/dylanaraps/neofetch):🖼️ A command-line system information tool written in bash 3.2+
   - [vtop](https://github.com/MrRio/vtop):Wow such top.
 So stats.
 More better than regular top. <http://parall.ax/vtop>